nafnu/MyResume/Readme.md

 • CSS

 #### Colour
-Choosing the right color scheme for a resume depends on the profession and the impression you want to convey.
-Since my CV targets IT professionals, I used a professional and neutral palette with black, white, and a third color (blue or pink).
-White was chosen as the dominant color for sophistication, while blue serves as the secondary color, used to highlight key sections.
+Choosing the right colour scheme for a resume depends on the profession and the impression you want to convey.
+Since my CV targets IT professionals, I used a professional and neutral palette with black, white, and a third colour (blue or pink).
+White was chosen as the dominant colour for sophistication, while blue served as the secondary colour, used to highlight key sections.
 The design reflects a personality that is serious, confident, and determined—traits I associate with professionalism in the IT sector.

 #### Challenges Faced and Solutions
 One significant challenge was using JavaScript for dynamic elements.
 I encountered logic issues, and given the limited time I had to master the language, I decided to remove the JavaScript implementations.
 The website now relies solely on CSS for interactivity, with only the necessary Bootstrap libraries for functionality.